how to know if you have a concussion

 What is a concussion?

 Before we get into spotting the signs, let’s explain what a sports-related concussion is.
 A sports-related concussion is a type of injury that happens when you or your child takes a hit to the head or has a hard impact on your body while playing sports.
-This can cause your brain to move suddenly inside your head, leading to changes in how your brain works, shared Laura E. Cook, MD, an orthopedics and sports medicine expert in our Greenville market.
+This can cause your brain to move suddenly inside your head, leading to changes in how your brain functions, shared Laura E. Cook, MD, an orthopedics and sports medicine expert in our Greenville market.

 Common causes of concussions